Pairing the Beers of Chimay with Craft Chocolate

 Cinq Cents (white label)

 Cinq Cents was first brewed in 1986 for the 500th anniversary of the town of Chimay, and it proved so popular it became part of the brewery’s permanent lineup.
 Cinq Cents is a Tripel, a pale Belgian ale style of considerable strength.
 Despite being quite high in alcohol, Tripels are quite light and drinkable for their strength.
-This is due largely to the use of Belgian candi sugar during brewing, which ferments out entirely without leaving behind and body or weight.
+This is due largely to the use of Belgian candi sugar during brewing, which ferments out entirely without leaving behind body or weight.
 This allows a brewer to achieve a high alcohol content without a correspondingly heavy body.
 This has to be done carefully though so the alcohol flavor doesn’t become harsh.

 Tripels shine with bars with spice or sugar flavors that complement their malt and fruity esters without amplifying their bitterness.
 Milk or dark chocolates in the 50-70% range that features dark sugars or warm but gentle baking spices are ideal, and bars at the lower end of that range with herbal or floral inclusions can work as well, so long as the planty notes aren't overly bitter.